GabrieleTronchin/SimpleMartenDb/README.md

 ## MartenDb Setup

-Here how to make the first configuration of marten:
+Here's how to configure Marten for the first time:

 ```csharp
 builder.Services.AddMarten(options =>